List of Saw characters: Lawrence Gordon

 Lawrence Gordon is a physician who diagnosed John Kramer's terminal cancer and was initially a suspect in the Jigsaw murder case (after a penlight found at the scene of one of Jigsaw's games was linked to him).
-John targets Lawrence for being cold and uncaring to others, and for cheating on his wife with Carla Song, a medical student.
+John targets Lawrence for being cold and uncaring towards his patients and his family, and for cheating on his wife with Carla Song, a medical student.
 Lawrence is abducted and placed in a trap where he is chained up in a dilapidated bathroom alongside Adam Stanheight.
-He is told that he must kill Adam before six o'clock; if he does not do so, his wife Alison and daughter Diana will be killed and he will be left to die in the bathroom.
+He is told that he must kill Adam before six o'clock; if he does not do so, his wife Alison and daughter Diana will be killed, and he will be left to die in the bathroom.
 He fails to kill Adam, but saws off his own foot using a hacksaw that Adam found to free himself from his shackle, and crawls away to get help, promising Adam he will bring someone back (although Adam is subsequently revealed to be dead in Saw II).

-Lawrence's fate is unknown until Saw 3D, when it is revealed that Lawrence survived his test by using a hot steam pipe to cauterize his ankle stump, before passing out shortly afterwards.
+Lawrence's decaying severed foot is shown in Saw II, Saw III and Saw 3D.
+His fate is unknown until Saw 3D, when it is revealed that Lawrence survived his test by using a hot steam pipe to cauterize his ankle stump, before passing out shortly afterwards.
 John found Lawrence in the corridor and congratulated him for surviving.
 He then helped Lawrence recover, and gave him a prosthetic foot.

 John recruited Lawrence as an apprentice afterwards, and Lawrence used his medical skills to prepare a variety of traps for John, such as putting the key in Michael Marks' eye in the Venus flytrap (Saw II), as well as sewing Art Blank's mouth and Trevor's eyes shut for the mausoleum trap (Saw IV).
 He also selected Lynn Denlon as John's surgeon (Saw III) and wrote an anonymous message to Detective Mark Hoffman (Saw V) stating "I know who you are".
 Following John's death, his ex-wife Jill Tuck delivered a package to Lawrence that had been left to her in John's will; it contained a videotape with instructions from John to watch over Jill and act immediately if anything was to happen to her.
 When Hoffman kills Jill and attempts to flee the city, he is ambushed by three people in pig masks, one of whom is revealed to be Lawrence.
 After chaining Hoffman by the ankle to the pipes in the bathroom, Lawrence picks up the hacksaw he had used to sever his own foot and throws it into the corridor.
 He then turns off the lights and leaves, telling Hoffman "Game over", before closing the door and leaving Hoffman to die in the bathroom, with no means of escape.

 Lawrence also attends Bobby Dagen's support group meeting for Jigsaw survivors in Saw 3D.